What is motor trade insurance?

 Who can drive on a motor trade policy?

-Also covered are customers’ vehicles while they’re the responsibility of the motor trader/mechanic – but the motor trade staff can only use them for motor trade use – not personal use.
+• Customers’ vehicles while they are your responsibility – but you can only use them for motor trade use

 Can I drive my own car on a trader's policy?